Devinaseeruttun/ANCHOR/ANCHOR_v1.0/readMe.txt

 What is needed:

-Machine: ANCHOR currently runs on linux-like machines
+Environment: ANCHOR currently runs on linux-like machines

-dependency:
+Dependency:
  - Mothur (used in assembling contigs.
 See: https://www.mothur.org/wiki/Installation)
  - BLAST (see: https://www.ncbi.nlm.nih.gov/books/NBK279671)
  - usearch9 (used for chimera detection.
 See: https://drive5.com/usearch/download.html)
  - R should be previously installed on the machine (see for example: https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus)
  - python 2.7 should be previously installed on the machine (https://docs.python-guide.org/starting/install/linux)

+Python libraries to install:
+- numpy
- - pandas library
+- pandas

- Downloads:
+- matplotlib
+- seaborn
+- openpyxl
+- biopython

+Dependencies are ok, what should I do then?

+Download:
 1. download (or clone) ANCHOR_v1.0 in github (https://github.com/gonzalezem/ANCHOR/tree/master/ANCHOR_v1.0)
 2. If not already within your system, create a link (or copy) of mothur main file into ANCHOR_v1.0/pipelineScripts/mothur.
 ANCHOR will look for a file called simply mothur within ANCHOR_v1.0/pipelineScripts/mothur/.
 3. Create a link (or copy) of usearch9 main file (usearch9) into ANCHOR_v1.0/pipelineScripts/usearch9 .
 ANCHOR will look for a file called simply usearch9 within ANCHOR_v1.0/pipelineScripts/usearch9/.
 4. Build (or link) database(s) BLAST index into ANCHOR_v1.0/db folder.
 Note that NCBI 16S microbial database index is included in ANCHOR download.
 The name should be: databasename_index (ex: 16SMicrobial_index, nt_index, rdp_index, silva_index) (see how to build an index: https://www.ncbi.nlm.nih.gov/books/NBK279688)

+Experiment files:
 ANCHORS needs a few files and folders:
  	1. A folder containing Illumina reads (ex.
 PEread1_R1.fastq.gz, PEread1_R2.fastq.gz, etc.)
  	2. A design file containing at least 2 columns: Samples and any_Condition_Name.
 Example: